-Children should remain seated at all times and MUST wear a safety restraint.
+Children must remain seated at all times and MUST wear a safety restraint.

-The parent or a responsible individual 18 years or older who is listed on the "Consents, Authorizations and Release" form must be at the designated pick up and drop off location to answer the daily health assessment for the child.
-The individual must hold the child's hand while walking to and from the bus.
-A parent or family member will be responsible for escorting the child from the house and/or vehicle to the bus and from the bus to the house and/or vehicle safely.
+An authorized individual, 18 years or older must be at the designated drop off location in order to release the child in the afternoon.
+The authorized individual must be on the release consent in order to release the child.
+The authorized individual must hold the child's hand while walking to and from the bus.
+A parent or family member will be responsible for escorting the child from the house and/or vehicle to the bus stairs and from the bus stairs to the house and/or vehicle safely.

-Please contact the staff at your center to make any additions or deletions on the "Consents, Authorizations and Release" form.
-In cases where the Bus Monitor does not know the identity of the parent, guardian, or emergency contact person picking up the child, the Bus Monitor must see a form of picture identification of the authorized adult.
+Please contact the staff at your center to make any additions or deletions to the authorized individuals to release your child.
+In cases where the Bus Monitor does not know the identity of the parent, guardian, or authorized individual person picking up the child, the Bus Aide must see a form of picture identification of the authorized adult.
 If there is no picture identification, the child will be returned to the school building.

-If a parent or responsible individual who is 18 years or older is NOT at the bus stop, the Bus Driver will adhere to the following procedure: The Driver/Bus Monitor will call the primary number on the "Consents, Authorizations, and Release" form to discuss where the adult is located.
-The Driver/Bus Monitor will then call the Family Worker and/or Center Manager to inform them of the situation.
-The Center Manager and/or Family Worker will then inform the Family Engagement Team and the Director of Operations.
+If a parent or responsible individual who is 18 years or older is NOT at the bus stop, the Bus Driver will adhere to the following procedure: The Driver/Bus Aide will call the primary contact number to discuss where the adult is located.
+The Driver/Bus Aide will then call the family worker and/or Center Manager to inform them of the situation.
+The Center Manager and/or family worker will then inform the Family Engagement Team and the Director of Operations.
 The Driver will continue the bus run with the child being returned to the Center at the end of the run.
 The Center Manager and/or Family Worker will then inform the Family Engagement Team and the Director of Operations that your child will be returning to the center.
 This will be listed as an occurrence.
 After one hour of no contact from the family, proper authorities will be contacted.
 Please make sure all emergency contact numbers are up to date at all times.

 If at any time your bus is late (more than 10 minutes after scheduled bus stop time) dropping off your child, please contact your child's center.
-If the center has closed for the day, there will be a message on the center's machine with your bus contractor's phone number so you can contact them directly.